For full information on rechargeable batteries, see this page:

 DO NOT BUY AN APV THAT CAN ONLY USE UNPROTECTED BATTERIES - unless it can take Li-Mn or good-quality Li-FePo4 batteries and these are advised by the APV supplier.
 [1,2,3]

 The Li-ion 3.7 volt rechargeable batteries commonly used in APVs have well-known safety issues.
-You must only use protected Li-ion batteries.
+You must only use safer-chemistry or protected Li-ion batteries.
 You must treat batteries with care.
 Li-Mn batteries are regarded as the best option at present.

 Li-Mn or Li-FePo4 rechargeables made by for example AW are a safer technology battery that can be used - they need no protection.
 They may not fit in your device, check with the maker.